EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_05/Lecture_5.3.md

 -   Alexander J. M. Kell
 ---

 In this mini-lecture we will learn about the input and output commodities within MUSE.
-Specifically we will learn what the `CommIn.csv` and `CommOut.csv` files do.
+Specifically we will learn what the `CommIn.csv` and `CommOut.csv` files do and how these relate to the energy system.

 # Learning objectives